MetOffice/simulation-systems/source/WorkingPractices/branch_migration.rst

 .. tip::

-    The process below involves creating a patch file based on your fcm branch, and then applying it to git branch based on the same branching point.
+    The process below involves creating a patch file based on your fcm branch, and then applying it to git branch taken from the same branching point.
 For convenience, the ``git_migration`` tag is provided as a branch point. however all ``fcm`` revisions and tags have a direct equivalent commit on git - tags will have the same name on both, revisions of specific commits